Overview

 While many organizations may assume that intense stress is unavoidable, even admirable, research suggests that too much stress is toxic to our health and performance, leading to burnout and harming the culture of organizations as a whole.

-The Mindfulness and Resilience to Stress at Work Certificate, which is part of The Science of Happiness at Work Professional Certificate from EdX in partnership with University of California, Berkeley - UC BerkeleyX, offers research-based strategies for building resilience to stress and fortifying our well-being in the face of challenges.
+The Mindfulness and Resilience to Stress at Work Certificate, which is part of The Science of Happiness at Work Professional Certificate Program from EdX in partnership with University of California, Berkeley - UC BerkeleyX, offers research-based strategies for building resilience to stress and fortifying our well-being in the face of challenges.

 It explains the biological and psychological impact of stress, helps you distinguish between harmful and helpful forms of stress at work, and provides strategies for handling stress in healthy and productive ways.

 The course zeroes in on the practice of mindfulness, the moment-by-moment awareness of our thoughts, feelings, and sensations that comes without judging those thoughts and feelings as good or bad.
 In recent years, there has been a surge in scientific research on mindfulness, with many studies documenting the value and advantages of fostering mindfulness in workplace settings.
-This course covers the landscape of mindfulness science, explains why it’s relevant to modern workplaces, and describes how it can be effectively folded into your workplace, drawing on case studies from several major companies that have implemented their own mindfulness programs.

 What you'll learn: